 Are there top medical facilities in Africa?

 There are very good private hospitals throughout South Africa, though our once-prestigious public health facilities are now in tatters.
-It is therefore critically important to take sufficient travel and medical cover before departing on your travels, to ensure entry to a private hospital should the need arise.
+It is therefore critically important to take sufficient travel and medical cover before departing on your travels, to ensure entry to a private hospital if needed.

 Will I need any injections?

-No. Nevertheless, chat about prophylaxis with your GP or travel clinic physician.
-For example, some visitors elect to have a Hep-A-B-typhoid vaccination for “peace of mind” but they are not required.
+No. But chat about prophylaxis with your GP or travel clinic physician.
+For example, some visitors elect to have Hep-A-B-typhoid and yellow fever vaccinations for personal peace of mind, but they are not required.

 I like to travel ethically; what about canned hunting?

-Hunting, as well as canned hunting, lion cub petting and walking with lions for fun are an ABSOLUTE NO-NO for us.
+Hunting, as well as canned hunting, lion cub petting and walking with lions are an ABSOLUTE NO-NO for us.
 (Check here if your own cubs are thinking of gap years or volunteering.)
-Canned lions are still a reality after 30 years of anti-cruelty advocates begging South African law-makers to ban it.
-Wild animal breeding for the Chinese market, lions in particular, is rife.
-Botswana is back to elephant trophy hunting, bowing before pressure from wealthy hunting groups like SCI.
-Be discerning; we happliy supply more African safari info in this regards – just ask.
+Canned lions are still a reality after 30 years of anti-cruelty advocates begging South African law-makers to ban the activity, to no avail.
+Wild animal breeding for the Chinese market, lions and rhinos in particular, is rife.
+Botswana has reverted to elephant trophy hunting, under pressure from wealthy hunting groups like SCI.
+Be discerning; we happliy supply more African safari info in this regard – just ask.

 Can I do some good on my visit?

+Yes!
 Pack for a Purpose is a helpful and practical way to do some good.
 The idea is to bring school items for kids in rural (safari) areas, who are often poorly supported by local government, if at all.
 Hand the items over at your lodge reception, or visit the school yourself.
-Many lodges offer cultural tours to their local communities.

 What about the pandemic?